knative/docs/docs/serving/samples/hello-world/helloworld-go/README.md

 ## Before you begin

-- A Kubernetes cluster with Knative installed.
+- A Kubernetes cluster with Knative installed and DNS configured.
 Follow the [installation instructions](../../../../install/README.md) if you need to create one.
 - [Docker](https://www.docker.com) installed and running on your local machine,